Heartburn is a burning sensation or pain in the esophagus, just below the sternum.

 - Pantoprazole (Protonix).

 - Lansoprazol (Prevacid).

 - Those who undergo intensive medical therapy do not provide adequate relief.

 - People with Barrett’s esophagus.

-- People with reflux so severe that it causes hoarseness, pneumonia or wheezing.
+- People with reflux are so severe that it causes hoarseness, pneumonia, or wheezing.

 Different surgical approaches for esophageal reflux are available.
-In fundoplication, the stomach is wrapped around the lower esophagus, creating in effect a new physiological valve to take the place of the lower esophageal sphincter.
+In fundoplication, the stomach is wrapped around the lower esophagus, creating a new physiological valve to take the place of the lower esophageal sphincter.